rocketgeek/wp-members-dev/readme.txt

 = 3.5.0 =

-* IMPORTANT: WP-Members pluggable deprecated for use in theme functions.php.
+* IMPORTANT: WP-Members pluggable functions deprecated for use in theme functions.php.
 WP-Members is now initialized when plugins are loaded, which is an earlier load action than previous versions.
 If you have any WP-Members pluggable functions that load in the theme functions.php, you'll need to move these to another location, such as a custom plugin file.
 Keep in mind, pluggable functions are no longer the preferred way of customizing (and have not been for many years) as most customizations, if not all, can be handled by using the plugin's filter and action hooks.
 * IMPORTANT: Legacy password reset (requiring username & email to send a new password via email) is fully obsolete.
 Plugin now only sends a password reset link for the user to then access the site and set a new password (no passwords via email).
 * IMPORTANT: Legacy login error message is fully obsolete.
 Legacy messages still used, in error message, but generation/display is now using the WP Error object class.